 Cloud based phone systems are phone services that your business can purchase on the Internet.
-Rather than maintaining phone system software on a server (a.k.a. a Private Branch Exchange, or PBX) in your office, you can purchase cloud phone system service from a provider and pay on a subscription basis.
+Rather than maintaining phone system software on a server (a.k.a. a private branch exchange, or PBX) in your office, you can purchase cloud phone system service from a provider (a.k.a. hosted PBX) and pay on a subscription basis.

-What exactly are the benefits of a cloud based phone system for you and your business?
+What exactly are the benefits of a cloud based phone system for small businesses?
 And what are the drawbacks?
 Here's a look at the biggest pros and cons of these services.

 Small businesses that switch to VoIP reduce the cost of their local calls by up to 40%.
 Those same small businesses reduce the cost of their international calls by up to 90%.

 A sizable number of cloud VoIP providers charge less per minute than leading landline phone services.
 No matter what your call volume and usage, it’s almost guaranteed that a cloud based phone system will cost you less each month than a landline service.

 Unlimited minutes packages are economical for call centers with high traffic, while Pay-As-You-Go pricing models can accommodate those businesses that use minutes sparingly.
 And hosted platforms don't require you to purchase expensive hardware that needs maintenance and installation, saving you quite a bit, as judging from the example above.